chaosforgeorg/doomrl/README.md

 You can test all these steps with Terminal/Run Task/Unit test build scripts (noting the release build step may fail).

 #### Lazarus notes
-The Lazarus installation is preferred to the simpler fpc installation because using fpc triggers an error when the debugger is used.
+The Lazarus installation is preferred (compared with the simpler fpc installation) because using fpc in Windows triggers an error when the debugger is used.

 ### The Lazarus IDE
 #### Configuration
-Nothing further to do!
+1. Download lua 5.1 (e.g. 5.1.5) from https://sourceforge.net/projects/luabinaries/files/5.1.5/Tools%20Executables/.
+Unzip it
+2. Add lua5.1 in your path (the location will be referred to as %lua%)
+3. Download and install Lazarus 64-bit (the location will be referred to as %lazarus%)
+4. Add %lazarus%\\fpc\\3.2.2\\bin\\x86_64-win64 to your path (to support the release package build)

 #### Build
 1. Open src/makewad.lpi (with Lazarus).
 Build.
 You should receive '...bin\makewad.exe: Success'